The Forever House: Remodeling for Sanctuary

 The current house fails that test on many levels.
 The concrete tiles absorb heat during 110-degree-plus days and reradiate that heat into the poorly insulated attic well into the night, just as electricity rates peak every day.
 Even at 11 p.m., when the outdoor air temperature is 90 degrees, the garage temperature is still 110 degrees.

 In this first installment of The Forever House story, we’ll show you just how bad the performance problems in this house are.
 You’ll learn why the couple has decided to completely dismantle the top floor of the home, and “start over” with an adjusted floor plan, new products, new overhangs, and a higher standard of building excellence.

 The thermal scans in the video above tell a more complete story.
 Note that brighter, warmer colors, such as red, indicate unwanted hot spots.
 The darker, blue colors indicate cooler surfaces.
-(Look for continued, detailed coverage of this project over the next six months.
-For regular updates, visit our microsite.)
+(Subscribe for for continued, detailed coverage of this project over the next six months).

 Windows: Past Their Prime